-Aeromagnetic Anomaly A5, was ranked by geophysical consultant, Roger Deakin, as the most prospective aeromagnetic anomaly after Anomaly A2 and is located about 17km NW of Anomaly A2 (Figure 1).
-This aeromagnetic anomaly is a small discrete, almost circular low, approximately 30 nT in amplitude, 800m in diameter and located in the central western side of the encompassing EPM block (Figures 1, 7).
-It occurs immediately SW of a larger anomaly complex that is elongated NW-SE, is about 20km in length and about 10km in width.
-It was initially investigated by Spatiotemporal Geochemical Hydrocarbon (SGH) soil sampling.
-This indicated co-incident polymetallic-silver-copper anomalism which was partly overlapped by gold anomalism all of which directly overlies the central part of the main (western) aeromagnetic low which is a reversed magnetic high feature (refer to ASX Announcement entitled "Gold and Silver-Copper-Polymetallic Anomalies Identified from SGH Soil Sampling at the A5 Anomaly Prospect, North Qld", 12 June 2018).
-This has provided encouragement as the intersected A2 polymetallic mineralisation is also associated with a magnetic low which is a reversed magnetic high.
+Anomaly A5 was previously identified by a Queensland Government Aeromagnetic survey.
+The anomaly is a, discrete, almost circular aeromagnetic low, approximately 30 nT in amplitude, 800m in diameter and located in the central western side of the EPM block (Figures 9 and 10).
+It occurs immediately SW of a larger aeromagnetic anomaly complex (hosting EM Anomaly 5.1) that is elongated NW-SE, is about 20km in length and about 10km in width.
+EM Anomaly 5.4 was also investigated by Spatiotemporal Geochemical Hydrocarbon (SGH) soil sampling.
+This indicated co-incident polymetallic-silver-copper anomalism which was partly overlapped by gold anomalism all of which directly overlies the central part of the main (western) A5 aeromagnetic low (Figure 11) which is a reversed magnetic high feature (refer to ASX Announcement released 12 June 2018 titled "Gold and Silver-Copper-Polymetallic Anomalies Identified from SGH Soil Sampling at the A5 Anomaly Prospect, North Qld").
+This has provided encouragement not only from the co-incident anomalism but also from past drilling by the Company at Anomaly A2 (EPM 13775) which intersected polymetallic mineralisation that is also associated with a magnetic low (a reversed previous magnetic high).